 \subsection{Ablation Study}

 In this section, we conduct ablation studies on (i) the necessity of using user motion in the Dual Motion Encoder and (ii) the importance of preference optimization.
-We provide further ablation studies, including the blockwise look-ahead attention mask, in Appendix~D.
+We provide further ablation studies, including the diffusion forcing and blockwise look-ahead attention mask in Appendix~\ref{sec:apx_exp_detail}.

 \paragraph{User Motion} To validate the necessity of using user motion for interactive avatar generation, we compare our model with a variant that does not take user motion as input.
 As shown in \cref{tab:ablation_realtalk}, removing user motion leads to significantly less reactive behavior (Reactiveness) and reduced expressiveness in motion (Motion Richness).